 In 2018-2019, 409,315 infants and toddlers, birth through age 2, with disabilities and their families received early intervention services under IDEA Part C. OSEP’s newest Fast Facts: Infants and Toddlers with Disabilities takes a closer look at what their data tells us about this population.

-July 13, 2020 Webinar Slides Key Part C Data Considerations During COVID-19 Disruptions caused by COVID-19 have impacted state IDEA Part C policies, procedures, and practices and continue to require innovative data collection responses and solutions.
-During this webinar we: Shared and discussed DaSy’s new “Preliminary Part C Data Considerations During COVID-19” resource.
-Heard from […]
+July 13, 2020 Disruptions caused by COVID-19 have impacted state IDEA Part C policies, procedures, and practices and continue to require innovative data collection responses and solutions.
+During this webinar we shared and discussed DaSy’s new “Preliminary Part C Data Considerations During COVID-19” resource, heard from two states about how they have adapted their data […]

 June 22, 2020 The What DaSy 2 Can Do for You! webinar introduced current and upcoming technical assistance opportunities for states Part C and Part B 619 programs.
 DaSy shared a wide range of data-related activities and supports available, including a current focus on helping states address evolving data issues as a result of the […]